The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Model

 \subsection{Reference frame, initial conditions and boundary conditions}

 In \cite{Prasanna2022}, we perform the simulations in a reference frame rotating with the neutron star.
 In this work, we choose to perform the simulations in an inertial (lab) frame of reference.
+Additional source terms have to be considered for the simulations in the rotating frame (see \citealt{Prasanna2022} for details).
+As the PNS spin period decreases and as the PNS wind approaches a relativistic regime, we have to consider the non-trivial frame transformation of the electric and magnetic fields.
+We worked out the correct boundary conditions for simulations in the lab frame after our previous paper and we choose to perform the simulations in the lab frame henceforth.

 The initial conditions we use are the same as in \cite{Prasanna2022}.
 We also use the same inner and outer boundary conditions for the radial velocity $v_r$ and $\theta$-velocity $v_{\theta}$, wherein we set $v_r=0$ and $v_{\theta}=0$ at the inner boundary and set outflow boundary conditions at the outer boundary.
 We emphasize that although $v_r=0$ is not consistent with a steady mass outflow, $v_r=0$ satisfies the axisymmetry condition (that is, we set the $\phi-$derivatives to zero) and works well, and gives consistent results with other choice for the inner velocity boundary condition where we let $v_r$ `float' at the inner boundary by setting the ghost zone value equal to the value at the first active computational zone.
 Since we perform the simulations in the lab frame in this work, the inner boundary condition for the $\phi$-velocity is $v_{\phi}=r\Omega_{\star} {\rm sin}\,\theta$. $v_{\phi}$ at the outer boundary is set by conserving angular momentum.
 The temperature at the inner boundary is set by enforcing net zero neutrino heating at the surface of the PNS.
+The condition of net zero neutrino heating at the PNS surface follows from the kinetic equilibrium established between the neutrino flux and the wind near the surface due to high temperature and density \citep{Burrows1982, QW1996}.
 Density at the inner boundary depends exponentially on the square of the angular frequency of rotation of the PNS $\Omega_{\star}^2$ as follows (see \citealt{Prasanna2022} for the derivation):